-In 2013 assessment of chum fry production from Tenderfoot Creek was added to more accurately assess the contribution of this tributary to the chum population.
-Three fyke nets (F9, 10 and 11) were operated to evaluate fry production upstream of the fish fence where adult enumeration occurs and one at the confluence with the Cheakamus River to assess the entire creek contribution.
-Results are reported in the Cheakamus River chum salmon escapement and fry production monitoring 2001-2013 (Fell et al, 2013).
+In 2014 assessment of Chum fry production from Tenderfoot Creek was continued to assess the contribution of this tributary to the Chum population.
+In 2013 three fyke nets (F9, 10 and 11) were operated to evaluate fry production upstream of the fish fence where adult enumeration occurs and one at the confluence with the Cheakamus River to assess the entire creek contribution.
+In 2014, a single fyke net (F10) was operated as both a marking and recapture trap upstream of the adult fish fence (Figure 3).
+The number of fyke nets was reduced because in 2013 the F9 trap did not catch sufficient numbers of Chum fry to mark and production from F11 had no relativity to adult recruitment in the creek as the number of adult spawners below the fish trap is unknown.
+Results of Tenderfoot Creek Chum production is reported in Fell et al. 2014.